GoogleChrome/CertificateTransparency/log_policy.md

       structure, base64-encoded,
     * the SHA-256 hash of the log's public key, base64-encoded (i.e. the LogID
       provided in SCTs issued by the log),
-    * the Maximum Merge Delay (MMD) of the Log, and
+    * the Maximum Merge Delay (MMD) of the log, and
-    * the expiry range of the Log.
+    * the expiry range of the log.
-* The initial set of Accepted Root Certificates of the Logs.
+* The initial set of Accepted Root Certificates of the logs.
-* Whether the Logs will reject submissions for expired or revoked certificates.
+* Whether the logs will reject submissions for expired or revoked certificates.
-* A description of any rate limiting policies applied to the Logs.
+* A description of any rate limiting policies applied to the logs.

-The JSON objects must conform to the [provided schema](inclusion_request_schema.json) and may be provided either directly in the log inclusion bug or via per-log URLs.

 Note that certificate expiry ranges for a set of logs must be contiguous, with no gaps, and each log's expiry range should be between 3 and 12 months.